pmem/rpma/examples/07-atomic-write/README.md

 for the last flush completion before appending another entry to the log.
 When the client is done it simply disconnects from the server.

+**Note**: For the sake of simplicity, the client assumes unilaterally that the server has the persistent flush support.

 **Note**: If server does not have a pmem path (or it is not capable to use pmem at all) it uses DRAM instead.